Chelsea transfer news: Bayern Munich target Callum Hudson-Odoi hands in transfer request | Goal.com

 Chelsea teenager Callum Hudson-Odoi has handed in a transfer request in hope of facilitating a move to Bayern Munich, Goal can confirm.

-Hudson-Odoi has been subject to multiple bids from the Bundesliga champions and is intent on escalating the matter in hopes of forcing a move to Germany.
+Hudson-Odoi has been subject to multiple bids from the Bundesliga champions and is intent on escalating the matter to convince the English side to let him leave.

 Bayern are eager to negotiate with Chelsea, and are willing to increase their offer, though they have yet to make that improved counter.

 The German club previously tabled an offer of £35 million ($45.3m) and have promised to make the youngster a key part of Niko Kovac's rebuilding effort following the 2018-19 season.
-Bayern has even gone so far as to offer the No.10 shirt, currently worn by the departing Arjen Robben, to Hudson-Odoi in hopes of showing him his potential role for them.
+Bayern have even gone so far as to offer the No.10 shirt, currently worn by the departing Arjen Robben, to Hudson-Odoi to show his potential role.

 Chelsea manager Maurizio Sarri had previous argued Hudson-Odoi would be best served by continuing his development with the Premier League club, which the teenager has been a part of since the age of eight.